-Balancing Your Checkbook
+How to Balance Your Checkbook

-Four Reasons You Should Balance Your Checkbook Monthly Be honest.
-Do you faithfully balance your checkbook to the penny each month?
-Balancing your checkbook is one of the most basic habits for good money management, yet millions of Americans don't do it on a regular basis.
-I've met people who never record the pennies on the checks they write; people who enter bogus amounts in their check register to "fool" themselves into thinking they have less money than they really do so they can be pleasantly surprised later, or to provide a cushion for errors; people who only balance their checkbook once a year when they do their taxes.
+There are different reasons your checkbook may be unbalanced.
+For instance, some people may choose not to record the pennies on the checks they write.
+Then there are people who enter bogus amounts in their check register to "fool" themselves into thinking they have less money than they really do so they can be pleasantly surprised later, or to provide a cushion for error.
+And there are also people who only balance their checkbook once a year when they do their taxes.

 - Although your bank processes thousands of transactions accurately, it can make mistakes, and you typically have only 60 days in which to inform the bank of the error.
 If you don't balance your checkbook monthly, you might not even find the error in 60 days.
 Even more likely is the possibility that you made a math error in your checkbook register, which you're unlikely to find unless you balance your checkbook each month.

 - If there is a problem at some point, it's much more difficult to wade through months of transactions to figure it out.
 If you've balanced your checkbook every month, the most you'll ever have to do is look at the most recent month's transactions.
-Sometimes people make such a mess of their checkbook by not balancing regularly that they have to close out their account and open another one.
+Sometimes people make such a mess of their checkbook by not regularly balancing that they have to close out their account and open another one.